-The Law Offices of Alan Ellis limits its practice to representing federal criminal defendants in plea negotiations, sentencing representation and consultation; Rule 35 Motions; prison designation, transfers, disciplinary matters and other problems; direct criminal appeals; 2255 habeas corpus motions and other post conviction remedies; and international prisoner treaty transfer work for foreign inmates and Americans arrested abroad.
-Since 1968, the firm's attorneys have negotiated with federal prosecutors throughout the country to secure for its clients the lowest possible sentence, and if it is one of incarceration, to be served at the best possible facility, with release at the earliest opportunity.
-The firm conducts its international practice out of its San Francisco, New York and Shanghai offices.
+The Law Offices of Alan Ellis limits its practice to representing federal criminal defendants in plea negotiations, sentencing representation and consultation; prison transfers, disciplinary matters and other problems; direct criminal appeals; 2255 habeas corpus motions and other post conviction remedies; and international prisoner treaty transfer work for foreign inmates.
+Since 1980, the firm’s attorneys have negotiated with federal prosecutors throughout the country to attempt to secure for its clients the lowest possible sentence, and if it is one of incarceration, to be served at the best possible facility, with release at the earliest opportunity.
+The firm conducts its practice out of its San Francisco, and New York offices.

-While I cannot guarantee or predict a favorable outcome in any particular case, I will not take a case which I believe has no merit.
-I will only handle a case if I think the client has a reasonable chance of success.
-Accordingly, when an individual or his family or friends call us, I require a thorough review of the record before I will agree to represent the person.
+While we cannot guarantee or predict a favorable outcome in any particular case, we will not take a case which we believe has no merit.
+We will only handle a case if we think the client has a reasonable chance of success.